Theodore Agnew, Baron Agnew of Oulton: Party career

+Government

+Agnew was a non-executive board member of the Department for Education from 2010 to 2015.
+He was chairman of its Academies Board from 2013 to 2015.

+He was appointed lead non-executive board member of the Ministry of Justice in July 2015 until September 2017.

 Education minister

 Agnew was appointed as Parliamentary Under-Secretary of State for the School System, in the Department for Education, on 28 September 2017.
 He had an interest in improving the cost base of schools.
 He was created Baron Agnew of Oulton, of Oulton in the county of Norfolk, on 19 October 2017, sitting with the Conservative Party group in the House of Lords.

+He had an interest in improving the cost base of schools and was responsible for the academies and free schools programs.

 Treasury/Cabinet Office Minister

 Agnew became Minister of State for Efficiency and Transformation jointly at the Cabinet Office and HM Treasury on 14 February 2020.

 Agnew had a senior role in the UK's vaccination effort during the COVID-19 pandemic.
 He referred two companies to the PPE fast or VIP lane: Worldlink Resources, advised by former MP Brooks Newmark, which gained contracts for £258 million, and Uniserve, which gained an additional contract for £304 million.
 In April 2021 he was accused of a conflict of interest over his shares in Public Group, a firm helping companies bid for government contracts.